Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Display the original name of a node in the node inspector `0.7.8`
 - Increased the duration for paused script to get automaticly scrapted for inactivity from 5 minutes to an hour.
+`0.7.9`
+- Increase the stack size of Radishes.
+I'd rather have more radishes.
 ## Fixes
 `0.7.0`
 - Fixed the rule Is Math Not Zero using the old formula editor